 Great skin care doesn't have to be complicated or expensive.
-Hydrosols are easily absorbed into your skin where they work to bring balance and proper pH to your skin .
-Hydrosols tone, hydrate, and refresh with many plant components that promote healthy, vital skin.
+Hydrosols are easily absorbed into your skin where they work to bring balance and proper pH.
+Hydrosols tone, hydrate, refresh, and more with their many plant components that promote healthy, vital skin.

-Soap-free cleansing: Soap and other facial cleansers are often drying to skin as they work by dissolving the natural oils on our skin.
+Soap-free cleansing: Soap and other facial cleansers are often drying to skin as they work by dissolving the oils on our skin.
 This throws off the natural balance of our skin and causes the skin to become dry, tight, itchy, and more prone to problems.
 For minimalist skin care, consider using only water.
-For more thorough cleaning to remove make-up or other facial products, we enjoy the follow routine: Saturate skin with 4-5 sprays of hydrosols.
-Massage with your favorite skin friendly oil (Rosehip Seed oil, Sweet Almond oil, Jojoba oil, Sunflower seed oil, and Coconut oil are a few favorites) to loosen make-up and soften skin.
+For more thorough cleaning to remove make-up or other facial products, we enjoy the following routine: Saturate skin with 4-5 sprays of hydrosols.
+Massage with your favorite skin friendly oil (Rosehip Seed, Sweet Almond, Jojoba, Sunflower seed, and Coconut oils are a few favorites) to loosen make-up and soften skin.
 Wipe clean with a soft cloth and warm water.

 After cleansing: To tone and hydrate, spray directly on to skin or apply with a cotton ball.
 Allow the hydrosol to fully absorb into your skin, repeating as many times as you like.
 Apply a few drops of your favorite skin friendly oil or facial serum to the palm of your hand, add 2-3 sprays of hydrosols, and press gently onto face and neck.

-Distressed skin: Sunburned, wind or cold stressed, or dry and itchy skin all benefits from frequent hydrosol sprays.
-Friends with eczema proclaim German Chamomile and Lavender to bring instant relief.
+Distressed skin: Sunburned, wind or cold stressed, or dry and itchy skin all benefit from frequent hydrosol sprays.
+Friends with eczema proclaim their love for German Chamomile and Lavender hydrosols.

 Herbal soak: Add 1-2 oz. to a foot bath or sitz bath for a deep herbal soak.
 2-4 oz. for a full tub soak.

 Body spray: Hot baths and showers often leave skin tight and dry, especially if you have hard water.
-A liberal spray of hydrosol is not only a lovely perfume, but also hydrates and pH balances your skin head to toe.
+A liberal spray of hydrosol is not only a lovely perfume, but also hydrates and restores balance to your skin and hair, head to toe.

-Natural perfume: Hydrosols are refreshing, natural perfume's that bring a light, pleasant scent to your hair, skin, and cloths.
+Natural perfume: Hydrosols are refreshing, natural perfume's that bring a light, pleasant scent to your hair, skin, and clothes.

 Natural bug repellent: Both Rose Geranium and Peppermint are great mosquito repellents